BishopsCustomAuto/BishopsCustomAuto/ecommerce/managing_products/variants.rst

 How to create attributes & variants
 ===================================

-* Turn on *Products can have several attributes, defining variants (Example: size, color,...)* in :menuselection:`Sales --> Settings`.
+* Turn on *Attributes and Variants, defining variants (Example: size, color,...)* in :menuselection:`Sales --> Settings`.

 * Select a product from the Products list, go to the *Variants* tab.